 Tuition and fees: $53,682

-Located in Southern Florida, the University of Miami is the ideal place for students who thrive in the outdoors.
-With world-renowned spots like South Beach, the Everglades National Park, and the Florida Keys nearby, students have plenty of time for hiking, sunbathing, watersports, and other outdoor activities.
-Downtown Miami is also within close proximity to the university and is an excellent place for those who love thriving sports and cultural centers.
+Located in Southern Florida, the University of Miami is the ideal place for students who thrive in the outdoors and are considering relocating to Miami.
+With world-renowned spots like South Beach, the Everglades National Park, and the Florida Keys nearby, students have plenty of time for hiking, sunbathing, watersports, and other outdoor activities while enjoying the vibrant Miami lifestyle.

 The University of Miami is a private research university founded in 1925.
 It has a total undergraduate enrollment of 11,307 students with a campus size of 239 acres.
 The university offers 132 undergraduate, 148 master’s, and 67 doctoral degree programs, 63 of which are research/scholarship and four which are professional areas of study.
-Throughout the years, its students have represented all 50 states and almost 150 foreign countries worldwide.

 The most popular majors in the university include: